 Term life insurance is the most popular because it is straightforward and more affordable.
-Term life insurance does its job, insuring your life, and nothing more.
+It does its job insuring your life, and nothing more.

-Term life insurance is simple because you pick an amount of coverage and term.
-Amounts are typically between $50,000 – $3 million, and terms are usually between 10 to 30 years.
+In addition, term life insurance is simple because you pick an amount of coverage and term.
+Amounts are typically between $50,000 – $3 million.
+And terms are usually between 10 to 30 years.
 The longer the term you choose and the higher the coverage, the higher the annual premiums will be.

 The most common term to pick is a duration that will cover your kids through college and when your mortgage will be fully paid off.
 For example, if you have a 1-year-old, you may want to get a 25-year term life insurance policy.
 If you just took out a 30-year mortgage, you may want to get a 30-year term life insurance policy.

 You could choose a term that provides coverage until your mortgage or other debts are paid off, or your kids are on their own, for example.

 When the term expires, your coverage expires.
 You could renew coverage at a higher premium, convert to a permanent policy, or consider whether you still need coverage.

 Check out PolicyGenius, the #1 marketplace where you can get real term life insurance quotes all in one place.
 They help you see what’s out there so you can make the best life insurance decision for you and your family.

 The second main type of life insurance is whole life insurance.
 It’s also known as permanent life insurance.
 So how does life insurance work with whole life?
 Whole life insurance policies do not expire — they last as long as you pay the required premiums.
 Whole life insurance lasts your whole life, which can be helpful if you want longer than a 30-year policy.

 Why would you want longer than a 30-year policy?
 One reason may if you have a child with special needs who will always depend on you for support.
 If this is the case, getting a while life insurance policy is crucial.